kkovati/Sail/README.md

-# 🚢Sail
+# ⛵ Sail

 Neural network learns to control sailing ship with genetic algorithm.

 [![Demo](https://github.com/kkovati/Sail/blob/master/docs/demo.gif)](https://youtu.be/wNEWmePgh4I)

-### Simulation with genetic algorithm
+### 🧬 Simulation with genetic algorithm

 The objective of the ships (controlled by neural networks) is to reach all target buoys one after another in the shortest possible time.
-A neural network's inputs are the direction of the next target buoy and the direction of the wind relative to the ship and it's output is the steering angle of the ship.
+A neural network's inputs are the direction of the next target buoy and the direction of the wind relative to the ship and its output is the steering angle of the ship.

 At the beginning of the simulation the neural networks do not know what is their objective but as the simulation progresses they start to 'understand' it and become better with each generation.

-The implementation of the neural networks and genetic operations done using only NumPy.<br/>
+The implementation of the neural networks and genetic operations done using only **NumPy**.<br/>
-The GUI is made with Tkinter, visualized with its graphical drawing tools.
+The GUI is made with **Tkinter**, visualized with its graphical drawing tools.

-### Generations
+### 🌱 Generations

 The simulation is divided into generations.
 Each generation has a population of different instances (neural networks) who are competing against each other.
 Each generation competes on a randomly generated map where the number and position of the buoys, the wind direction and the start position are random.
 The new generations evolves from the previous ones.

-### Selection based on fitness
+### 🏆 Selection based on fitness

 The new generation is created using the best instances and the selection is based on their fitness.
 The fitness is calculated by the performance of the ships (~neural networks) according to how many bouys they reached, how close they approached the next buoy and how much time needed to reach all buoys.

-### Genetic operators
+### 🎲 Genetic operators

 The genetic algorithm uses the following strategies during the optimization:

-- Elitism: the best selected instances goes directly to the next generation
+- **Elitism**: the best selected instances goes directly to the next generation
-- Mutation: the best selected instances' parameters randomly modified
+- **Mutation**: the best selected instances' parameters randomly modified
-- Crossover: averaging the parameters of randomly chosen pairs from the best selected instances
+- **Crossover**: averaging the parameters of randomly chosen pairs from the best selected instances

-### Evolve
+### 🦋 Evolve

 The new generation is built up with instances created by the genetic operators.

-### Physics
+### 🌊 Physics

 The ships sail fastest downwind (in the direction of the wind) and become slower as they turn into upwind (opposite of wind).
 Also the ships get speed penalty if they steer too rapidly.

-### Simulation settings
+### ⚙️ Simulation settings

-For optimization reasons the following settings can be done:
+For optimization the following settings can be customized:

 - Neural network architecture (number of neurons in each hidden layer)
 - Population size (no. of instances in a generation)